robiXxu/slack-user-bot/readme.md

 - doesn't work in DM's

 ### Todo
-- fix DM
+- fix DM (at the moment i don't think that's possible - i'll keep searching)
-- add args to services & commands
+- a better way to handle args
-- refactoring
+- refactoring ( split app.js into modules )
+- better way to see the history ( web module ? )